Edmund Morris (writer): Dutch: A Memoir of Ronald Reagan

 In 1981, Ronald Reagan became President of the United States and was impressed by a reading of The Rise of Theodore Roosevelt.
 Senator Mark O. Hatfield of Oregon and Librarian of Congress Daniel J. Boorstin urged Reagan aides to appoint Morris as the president's official biographer.
-Morris met with Reagan on several occasions in 1981–1983, but was reluctant to put aside work on Theodore Rex, the second volume of his life of Roosevelt.
+Morris met with Reagan on several occasions in 1981 to 1983, but was reluctant to put aside work on Theodore Rex, the second volume of his life of Roosevelt.
 However, in 1985 Morris recognized that Reagan had become a figure of high historical importance, and signed a $3 million contract with Random House to write his authorized biography.
 He reached a private agreement with the president and first lady that granted him regular interviews with them and their children, as well as unlimited access to the White House, by means of a pass that made him a non-governmental observer of the administration.
 This "fly-on-the-wall" privilege was made doubly unusual by Reagan's willingness to let Morris write his biography without any editorial control.

-Morris spent the next fourteen years researching and writing the story of Reagan's life in Washington D.C. and Santa Monica, California.
+Morris spent the next fourteen years researching and writing the story of Reagan's life in Washington, D.C., and Santa Monica, California.
 He continued to see the former president in retirement, and worked extensively in the Ronald Reagan Presidential Library, enjoying special access to Reagan's personal papers.
 His manuscript, prepared under conditions of great secrecy, was edited by Robert Loomis, executive editor at Random House.
 The biography's long gestation was the result of a radical change in narrative method, caused by Morris's frustration with what he has described as Reagan's lack of "curiosity about himself."
 Morris confided his frustration in 1989 to a group of fellow scholars at the University of Virginia's Miller Center of Public Affairs.
 His remarks were leaked to the press and gave rise to rumors that Morris did not understand his subject.